Connect with others who understand.

 4. Kick Butts

-Smoking has been shown to promote disease activity and increase the severity of symptoms, cognitive impairment, and disability progression.
+Smoking has been shown to increase the risk of developing MS, promote disease activity, and worsen symptoms and disability progression.
 It may also inhibit the benefits of DMTs.
 It’s very important to avoid tobacco, Dr. Boster warned.

 Talk With Others Who Understand